WY-Chen/SanGuoGAN/README.md

 三國志11 Character profile generator via Conditional Wasserstein Generative Adversarial Networks (cWGAN).

 ## Data and model
 This toy project is a cWGAN implementation trained on 721 character profile artworks by 三國志11 (property of Koei Co., Ltd.).
 The artworks are stylishly similar and do a good job of demonstrating the power of deep generative learning.
-The code implementation is originally from a class project for CSE599i Generative Models at UW, instructed by John Thickstun.
-The gradient penalty part is in fact written by John for one homework problem on GAN.
 The image data are collected from the game directly and compressed to size 64x64 and the character stats data are obtained from a summary table made by cws0324@yahoo.com.tw.
+This was originally my class project for CSE599i Generative Models at UW, instructed by John Thickstun.
+The gradient penalty part is in fact written by John.

 To process the data, I match images with in-game character stats (Leadership 统帅, Martial Arts(War) 武力, Intelligence 智力, Politics 政治, and Charisma 魅力) by the character’s Chinese name.
 Note that some characters have multiple artworks (young and old), but the stats are the same (except for 吕蒙, sorry), and there are two 马忠, one works for 吴 and one for 蜀.
 We visualize a random batch of images and stats below.
 (The beautiful Radar plot code is from [This post](https://www.kaggle.com/typewind/draw-a-radar-chart-with-python-in-a-simple-way) and [This document](https://matplotlib.org/3.1.1/gallery/specialty_plots/radar_chart.html).)